Magic of an Outrageous Emotional Self-Control

 Imagination - Working for Us and against Us

-Neuro-scientists are telling us that our subconscious part of the mind - which is responsible for 90-something percent of our total mental activities - can't tell the difference between a real and imagined experience.
-Did you know that just by vividly imagining your sit-ups you could lose your stomach fat?
+Neuro-scientists are telling us that our subconscious part of the mind---which is responsible for 90-something percent of our total mental activities---can't tell the difference between a real and imagined experience.
+Just for an example, did you know that just by vividly imagining your sit-ups you could lose your stomach fat?

 We all know from personal experiences those instances when we over-reacted to something that turned out to be false.
 Imagination can certainly play a trick or two on us, and the psycho-therapy textbooks are filled with examples of the folks being "emotionally fixated" on a traumatic experience of childhood that was completely unrealistic.

-I mean something like "not being loved", or every dog, including tiny puppies being "dangerous", not to go into the rest of the garden variety of nonsensical phobias - all figments of a dark imagination.
+I mean something like "not being loved", or every dog, including tiny puppies being "dangerous", not to go into the rest of the garden variety of nonsensical phobias--- all figments of a dark and powerful imagination.

 Emotional Magic Is just a Make-Believe Event

-Just like the rest of us "serious, and down-to-earth grownups" you must have discarded as silly a possibility of experiencing a magic in your life.
-In your book of life, "happiness has to be deserved by some effort" - not triggered by some abracadabra-hocus-pocus nonsense.
+Just like the rest of us "serious, and down-to-earth grownups" you must have discarded as silly a possibility of experiencing something like magic in your life.
+In your book of life, "happiness has to be deserved by some effort"---not triggered by some abracadabra-hocus-pocus nonsense.
 Now, how do you know, if you never tried?

 It was only recently that I tried to put into words something that I have been only intuitively successful with for quite some time.